Is Luxury Watch Investing Worth It? Complete Investor's Guide

 Authorized Dealer (AD)

-• Retail price — often below market
+• Retail price — often significantly below secondary market for popular models

-• Problem: waiting lists, required "purchase history"
+• Problem: waiting lists, required "purchase history" (you may need to buy less popular models first)

-• Best option if you have access
+• Best option if you have access and patience

 Secondary Market

-• Chrono24 — world's largest watch platform
+• Chrono24 — world's largest watch platform with buyer protection

-• Market prices — sometimes above, sometimes below retail
+• Market prices — sometimes above, sometimes below retail depending on the model and market conditions

 Auctions